branBeckett/branBeckett/README.md

-### Hi there 👋🏼 I'm Brandon.
+### Hi 👋🏼 I'm Brandon.

 🔭 I'm a data analyst currently working on advancing my career within data science in Berlin.

-💻 At the moment I'm learning deep learning with PyTorch through [fast.ai](https://www.fast.ai), and building a personal website to better showcase my projects.
+🔥 At the moment I'm learning deep learning with PyTorch through [fast.ai](https://www.fast.ai), 💻 and building a personal website to better showcase my projects.

 🤝 Are you interested in collaborating on a project?
 In Berlin and want to grab a ☕️?
 Feel free to reach out to me anytime 📨